How God raised an old atheist (my father) from the dead

 and saved him

 The call came.
-Even though he'd agreed to the help my sister offered in fixing the fence, he decided to go out there and do it himself.
-He must have felt woozy or something because he sat down on the tailgate of his pickup truck.
+Even though he'd agreed to the help my sister offered, he decided to go out there and do it himself.
+He must have felt woozy or something because he sat down on the open tailgate of his pickup truck.
 Then he fell back into the bed of the truck and died, lying there for nobody knows how long on a warm Texas day.
 But God had heard our prayers for the soul of our daddy all those years.
 Just one of the many miracles the Lord worked for my father was that an ER nurse (who didn’t know any of us) was about to go to bed after a long shift and she literally got this urgent feeling that she HAD to get in her car and drive someplace.
-She wasn’t certain where or why, but the feeling was so strong that she did . . . and happened upon the scene where other people driving by had already seen my father’s legs dangling from the tailgate of his truck, pulled over, gotten my mother from the house, called 911, and started CPR (but had been unsuccessful in getting his heart to beat).
+She wasn’t certain where or why, but the feeling was so strong that she did . . . and she drove until she happened upon the scene where other people driving by had already seen my father’s legs dangling from the tailgate of his truck, pulled over, gotten my mother from the house, called 911, and started CPR (but had been unsuccessful in getting his heart to beat).
 The nurse stopped her car, ran up, and took over.
 She got his heart started and then even went with my mom and sister to the hospital when the ambulance took my dad away.

 Because he’d gotten so warm, doctors put my father in a coma and chilled him down for 24 hours.
 They held out no hope that he would have any positive recovery.
 I flew into town and we kept watch over him.
 They took him off the coma medication . . . but he just stayed in a coma day after day.
-Doctors said that every hour he stayed like that, the chances of him coming back were rapidly diminishing.
+Doctors said that every hour he stayed like that, the chances of him waking up were rapidly diminishing.

-All we could do was pray.
-And if any Christian came to the room and asked if we wanted prayer for Daddy, we gladly accepted it.
-Amazingly, even as the days ticked by—three, four, six, ten . . . we had such peace at night when each of us went to bed that we could all actually sleep.
+Again, all we could do was pray.
+The days ticked by—three, four, six, ten . . . but we had such peace at night when we went to bed that we could all actually sleep.
 We had NO IDEA what God might be doing . . . but He was giving us peace that He was at work.
 That peace was hard to hold onto at times, but then I’d spend time talking to the Lord, and there was that peace again.

 My dad was still on a respirator, but he was alert, focusing on us, and able to squeeze our hands.
 The neurologist said it was a BIG deal that he was still “in there” after being dead for so long, getting so hot, and then being in a coma for so much time.
 Just how much of him was there we didn’t know, but he was, indeed, responding.

 And the next few weeks were rocky on and off.
 (One doctor took my sister and I aside and told us Daddy would just fade away physically and we should just take him home and let him die).
 For the most part, my father couldn’t move because his muscles had atrophied so much while he was in a coma.
 But (to the amazement of everyone) his mind was waking up.
-He had to go to rehab to get some strength back, but his heart was so damaged, they weren’t sure he’d EVER be able to do anything for himself--not even shave or feed himself.
+He had to go to rehab to get some strength back, but his heart was so damaged, they weren’t sure he’d EVER be able to do anything for himself—not even shave or feed himself.
 Heat and oxygen deprivation, they said, would have damaged much more than his brain and heart.

-But despite the doctor’s expectations, my dad got better and stronger.
+But despite all the doctors' expectations, my dad got better and stronger.
 He talked v-e-r-y slowly the first week, and had trouble with short-term memory for about three weeks or so, but after that his mind began to reset to where it had been before he died.
 After two weeks in rehab, he came home in a wheelchair.
-Before this happened just the possibility of being in a wheelchair would have made my father want to die and when he first came home, he was distressed over it.
+Before this happened just the possibility of being in a wheelchair would have made my father want to die and when he first came home, he was very distressed over it.
 But within a couple of weeks of being home, he started walking around the house, then around his yard, then mowing his lawn on his riding mower, cleaning his pool, and then going to Walmart and shopping with Mom.
-(I don’t want to give a false impression here and say that he returned to his former vigor.
-He was getting around—far beyond predictions—but he was diminished in capacity.)
+(I don’t want to give a false impression here and say that he returned to his former physical vigor.
+He was getting around—FAR beyond predictions—but he was physically diminished.)

 We all sensed that God was lending Daddy to us for just a while longer.
 We had asked for another chance for him, and he was getting it.
 What he did with that chance was still up to him.